Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 Imbued with herbal properties, the stinging nettles are typical plants in many areas of the world.
 Nettle, used as an astringent and expectorant, has galactagogue, anti-inflammatory, and diuretic properties.
 It has been used from ancient times to treat rheumatism, eczema, arthritis, gout, and anemia.
 Apart from its uses to treat anemia, it is also instrumental in treating nervous eczema

-Nettle leaves contain iron and vitamin C; you can use the dried leaves in nettle tea which is high in iron, and if you want to cook it, treat the cooked nettle leaves as you would treat cooked spinach leaves.
+Nettle leaves contain iron and vitamin C; you can use the dried leaves in nettle tea, which is high in iron, and if you want to cook them, treat the cooked nettle leaves as you would treat cooked spinach leaves.

 8. Dandelion